Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Dear reader!

-This article tells about typical ways of solving your questions, but each case is unique!
+This article talks about typical ways to solve your questions, but each case is unique!
 If you want to know how to solve your particular problem - ask your question.
 It's fast and free!

 Most often, a person notes that saliva has become too viscous, based on subjective sensations.
 It is possible to determine this precisely only in laboratory conditions.

-2. sum up the volume of leaked water and divide it by 3 - you get the average volume of water;
+2. sum the volume of leaked water and divide it by 3 - you get the average volume of water;

 3. do a similar procedure with salivary fluid (you need to collect saliva in the morning on an empty stomach);

-4. sum up the volume of leaked water and divide it by 3 - you get the average volume of saliva;
+4. sum the volume of leaked water and divide it by 3 - you get the average volume of saliva;

 CauseDescriptionNote

-Cystic fibrosisPathology affects the glands of external secretionGenetic disease
+cystic fibrosisPathology affects the glands of external secretiongenetic disease

-SclerodermaThe connective tissue of the mucous membranes or skin grows.Systemic disease
+sclerodermaThe connective tissue of the mucous membranes or skin grows.Systemic disease

 InjuryThere is a rupture of the ducts or tissues of the gland.May be an indication for surgical removal

-Retinol deficiencyEpithelial tissue grows, the lumens of the salivary glands can be blockedRetinol = vitamin A
+Retinol deficiencyThe epithelial tissue grows, the lumen of the ducts of the salivary glands can be cloggedRetinol = vitamin A

-Oral neoplasmsMay affect salivary glandsParotid and submandibular glands
+Neoplasms in the oral cavityMay affect salivary glandsParotid and submandibular glands

 Damage to nerve fibersIn the head or neck areaDue to injury or surgery

-HivThe function of the glands is inhibited due to the defeat of the virusGeneral depletion of the body
+HIVThe function of the glands is inhibited due to the defeat of the virusGeneral depletion of the body

-DiseaseAdditional symptomsNotes (edit)
+DiseaseAdditional symptomsNotes

-Chronic sinusitisThick phlegm bad smell out of the mouth, headaches, feverPost nasal leakage
+sinusitis chronicthick mucus, bad smell mouth, headaches, feverPost nasal congestion

-Autoimmune pathologiesDiagnosed by blood testsSjogren's disease (we recommend reading: What is Sjogren's disease and which doctors treat it?)
+Autoimmune pathologiesDiagnosed by blood testsSjogren's disease (we recommend reading: what is Sjogren's disease and which doctors treat it?)

 Treatment of diseases of the salivary glands